-1 Introduction
+1. Introduction

 Liquidity is of critical importance to the stability and the efficiency of financial markets.
-The lack of it has often been blamed for exacerbating market crises such as the 1987 stock market crash, the 1998 near collapse of the hedge fund Long Term Capital Management (LTCM) and the current upheaval in the credit market.1 Yet there is much less consensus about exactly what market liquidity is, what determines it, and how it affects asset prices and welfare.
-Views become even more divergent when it comes to appropriate policies with respect to liquidity, such as lowering barriers of entry in securities trading, setting margin and capital requirements for broker-dealers, coordinating market participants and supplying liquidity during crises.
-The ongoing debate on the interventions by the central banks and the U.S. Treasury to inject liquidity into the market during the current credit market crisis is an excellent case in point.
-The purpose of this paper is to present a simple theoretical framework to facilitate the discussions on these issues.
+The lack of it has often been blamed for exacerbating market crises such as the 1987 stock market crash, the 1998 near collapse of the hedge fund Long Term Capital Management (LTCM), and the current upheaval in the credit market.
+Yet much less consensus exists about what market liquidity is, what determines it, and how it affects asset prices and welfare.
+Views become even more divergent when it comes to appropriate policies with respect to liquidity, such as